apitoolkit/apitoolkit-landing/blog/how-to-write-api-docs/index.md

   - API Documentation
 ---

+# How to Write API Documentation: 14 Essential Guidelines

 ![Laptop, notepad, two phones and other items on a wooden table](./image1.jpg)

 Documentation is often the cornerstone of understanding in the world of programming, and APIs are no exception.
 Without well-structured documentation, an API can be as indecipherable as a foreign language.
 Crafting user-friendly API documentation, though challenging, is attainable with the right approach and can greatly enhance the usability of an API.